BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

         new PictureMeta("Cursor", "Graphics/Cursor", true),
 ```

-`FontMeta` (along with `PictureMeta` and `SpriteSheetMeta`) contains everything the
+`FontMeta` (along with `PictureMeta` and `SpriteSheetMeta`) is a struct that contains everything the
 `GraphicsManager` needs to load and store graphics.

 The first argument is the name/key/ID/whatever-you-wanna-call-it which you're assigning to the
-asset.
-It can be anything, and spaces and other punctuation are allowed
+image.
+It can be anything, and spaces and other punctuation are allowed, if you want/need them
 (it's just a string, after all!)
-This name is what you'll use when referring to the asset, for example when asking the `GraphicsManager` to draw a picture, or the `SoundManager` to play a sound.

-> 🧚‍♀️ **Hey, listen!** To prevent mistakes, it can be helpful to use `const`s for these names.
+You'll refer to this later, when drawing images.

 The second argument is a path to the image, matching your `Content/Content.mgcb` file's definition of
 the image.